mahoneyr/AnythingLLM_File-Manager/README.md

 # AnythingLLM File Management Backend 🚀

-A Django-powered backend service that automates file and workspace management in AnythingLLM through configurable environment settings.
-The service creates a synchronized mirror of your local filesystem structure within AnythingLLM, automatically handling workspace creation and document embedding.
-This eliminates the need for manual file management - simply place files in the designated directory and the system handles all workspace organization and embedding processes automatically.
+A Django service that automatically syncs and manages files between your local filesystem and AnythingLLM.
+Just add files to your monitored folder and the system handles workspace organization and embedding automatically.

 ## Features ✨

-- **Automated File Monitoring** 📂: Continuously monitors a specified directory for:
-  - ✅ New files
-  - 🔄 Modified files
-  - 🗑️ Deleted files
+- **File Monitoring** 📂: Watches for new, modified and deleted files
 - **AnythingLLM Integration** 🔗:
-  - 📤 Automatic file upload to AnythingLLM
+  - 📤 Automatic file upload and updates
-  - 📝 File reupload when content changes for the local files
-  - ❌ Removal of deleted files
-  - 🏢 Workspace management (creation and deletion)
+  - 🏢 Workspace management
-  - ⚠️ Only deleting workspaces created by this backend!
-No workspaces created via the AnythingLLM UI will be removed.
-- **Smart Workspace Management** 🏗️:
-  - 📁 Automatic workspace creation based on folder structure
-  - 🧹 Cleanup of empty workspaces (when created by this software)
+  - ❌ Cleanup of deleted files
-  - 🔄 Embedding updates for modified content
 - **Image Processing** 🖼️:
-  - 📷 Optional automatic image description using AI
+  - 📷 AI-powered image descriptions using Ollama
-  - 🔍 Creates text descriptions of images for better RAG search
+  - 🔍 Text descriptions for better search
-  - 🧠 Uses Ollama for local AI image processing
-- **Configurable Scheduling** ⏳:
+- **Scheduling** ⏳:
-  - 🛠️ Customizable monitoring frequency via CRON configuration (set how often it looks for changes based on time)
-  - ⏰ Default checking interval: every minute
+  - ⏰ Configurable CRON schedule
-  - 📧 Custom updates with a post request to **/update_files/update/**
+  - 📧 Manual updates via API endpoint and frontend

 ## Prerequisites 🛠️